coredns/coredns.io/content/explugins/records.md

 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block are used.
 * **INLINE** the resource record that are to be served.
-These must be specified as the text representation (as specifed in RFC 1035) of the record.
+These must be specified as the text representation (as specified in RFC 1035) of the record.
 See the examples below.
 Each record must be on a single line.

 If domain name in **INLINE** are not fully qualifed each of the **ZONES** are used as the origin and